RuedigerMoeller/fast-serialization/README.md

 ###how to build

 * master contains dev branch/trunk.
-Currently productive is the 1.x branch.
+* 1.x contains old version (still maintained)
 * The maven build should work out of the box and reproduces the artifact hosted on maven.org
 * To use the gradle build, you need to configure the proxy server in settings.properties (or just set empty if you do not sit behind a proxy).